Psarpei/Subway-Station-Hazard-Detection/README.md

 <br/><br/>
 <br/><br/>

+### Datasets ####

+* The full dataset with uniform distributed persons on the stations is available [here](https://drive.google.com/drive/folders/1QWc8qHPNCtirC2PKcNBOb_mIcEepQ4jy?usp=sharing)
+* The full dataset with our own distribution (more information in our) for persons on the stations is available [here](https://drive.google.com/drive/folders/1JZ6PK5veVjP6tqiLZnq6TZdRxIqgvGTe?usp=sharing)
 ### Semantic Segmentation using [SegNet](https://arxiv.org/pdf/1505.07293.pdf) ###

 For detecting a hazard on the subway station we are using semantic segmentation to classify each pixel of an image to one of the following classes: